Microsoft System Center Virtual Machine Manager virtualization environments

 The following tasks use PowerShell scripts that originate in the HCL.
 The scripts are then sent to the Hyper-V machine to act on the SMB 3.0 storage.

-Consolidate Master Image: A master image creates a new MCS provisioning scheme (machine catalog).
+Consolidate Master Image: An image creates a new MCS provisioning scheme (machine catalog).
 It clones and flattens the master VM ready for creating new VMs from the new disk created (and removes dependency on the original master VM).

 ConvertVirtualHardDisk on the root\virtualization\v2 namespace